James W. Ford: 1930–1934

 Ford returned to the United States in 1930.
 He assumed the role of Vice President of the League of Struggle for Negro Rights, the organizational successor to ANLC.
 In 1932 Ford was elected to the governing Political Buro of the CPUSA.
 He had become a top political leader of the Communist Party USA.

-In 1932 the CPUSA nominated Ford as its candidate for Vice President of the United States, running on the ticket with Presidential nominee William Z. Foster; this increased his national recognition.
+In 1932 the CPUSA nominated Ford as its candidate for Vice President of the United States, running on the ticket with presidential nominee William Z. Foster; this increased his national recognition.
 He was the first African American to run on a presidential ticket.
 The placing of a Black man near the top of the Communist ticket was symbolic of the party's self-declared commitment to racial equality and its commitment to advance Blacks to its own leadership.

 Historian Mark Solomon notes that this was part of a broader campaign:

 In all, the Foster-Ford ticket tallied 102,991 votes in 1932, which constituted a major step forward when gauged against the organization's performance during its first two electoral efforts in 1924 and 1928.

 In 1933 Ford was made the new head of the Harlem Section of the Communist Party in New York City.
 This was intended both to tighten party discipline in the organization and to lessen the influence of the more freewheeling, nationalist-inclined agitators such as Cyril Briggs and Richard B. Moore.
-The ultra-left "Third Period" slogan of "Self-determination for the Black Belt" was drawing to a close, in favor of a new effort to build bridges with liberals and fighting for the solution of practical problems through the New Deal.
+The "Third Period" slogan of "Self-determination for the Black Belt" was drawing to a close, in favor of a new effort to build bridges with liberals and fighting for the solution of practical problems through the New Deal.
 The Harlem Communists sought to join with church and civic groups in a “Provisional Committee against Discrimination” in an effort to eliminate racism in job hiring and firing.
 Building the so-called “Popular Front” would be the new slogan of the day.